twonirwana/DiscordDiceBot/README.md

 | Divide | `<left> / <right>` | `4 / 2` | |

 see https://github.com/diceroll-dev/dice-parser for more details.

+## Direct Roll

+With the command `/r` it is possible to directly call the dice expression (see 'Dice Expression Notation') without the usage of buttons.
+For example '/r 3d6' will simply roll 3d6 and post the result without showing any buttons.

 ## Count success in a pool